Amazon WAF rule groups - Amazon WAF, Amazon Firewall Manager, Amazon Shield Advanced, and Amazon Shield network security director

 Amazon WAF rule groups

-A rule group is a reusable set of rules that you can add to a web ACL.
-For more information about web ACLs, see Amazon WAF web access control lists (web ACLs).
+A rule group is a reusable set of rules that you can add to a protection pack or web ACL.
+For more information about protection pack or web ACLs, see Configuring protection in Amazon WAF.

 Rule groups fall into the following main categories: